Board of Trustees

 Dick first joined the board of the Northern Light School in the early 2000’s and served for about three years.
 Upon Dickretirement from Athenian in 2018, he worked with the school to help develop a STEAM classroom and curriculum.
 Dick formally re-joined the Board in December of 2020.
 Dick believes deeply in providing NLS students the best grounding possible in academics, intellectual development, and appreciation for community and social justice, so that they can fulfill their dreams of changing the world for the better.

-Dick currently lives in Inverness, CA. Besides his work on the NLS Board, he enjoys reading, hiking, and kayaking.
-He is engaged in a London Literary Salon studying the works of Shakespeare.
-He and his wife, Molly, enjoy traveling when they can, given the restrictions of the pandemic.
+Dick currently lives in Inverness and Berkeley, CA. Along with his work on the NLS Board, he enjoys reading, hiking, and kayaking.
+He is engaged in a London Literary Salon studying the works of Shakespeare – and, as a frustrated novelist, is currently working (again) to revise a book he wrote for his Master’s thesis at USF.
+He and his wife Molly enjoy traveling when they can.
 They have two grown daughters who live on the East Coast.

 Education: Williams College (1976), BA English; University of San Francisco (1994), MA Writing.